-Once you have found the correct position in your stance to place the ball for your driver swing, you have to find the correct tee height.
+Once you have found the correct position in your stance to place the ball for your driver swing, you must find the correct tee height.

-The driver swing is aimed at hitting the golf ball on an upward trajectory creating less spin thus promoting a straighter flight and more distance.
+The driver swing aims to hit the golf ball on an upward trajectory, creating less spin, thus promoting a straighter ball flight and more distance.

-The lack of weight transfer during the downswing will contribute hugely to hitting a slice.
+The lack of weight transfer during the downswing will mean you are more likely to hit the ball with a slice.

-Transferring your weight during a golf swing is a relatively simple concept that contributes to many a swing fault.
-Executed properly it will add major distance and consistency to your shots.
-Failing to execute it properly will result in inconsistent contact and direction.
+Transferring your weight during a golf swing is a relatively simple concept that contributes to many swing faults.
+Executed properly, it will add major distance and consistency to your shots.
+Failing to execute it properly will result in inconsistent contact and ball flight.

 A lack of weight transfer during the driver swing will leave your weight on the trailing foot creating an outside-in swing path.
 This is a recipe for disaster and a major slice.

 So, shift your weight onto your leading foot during the downswing.